NIAGADS/xqtl-browser-service/README.md

 You may develop in the dockerized application as it is configured for hot-reloads.
 If you wish to develop outside of docker you will require:

-* `node`: ^23.3.0
+* `node`: ^20.18.0
-* `npm`: ^10.9.0
+* `npm`: ^10.8.2

 ### Create a Workspace on the Host

 To enable hot re-loads and easy rebuilds by pulling updates from the repository, project code is hosted on the server.
-Create an application working directory named & located as per your preference.
-For example here we use `/xqtl-explorer-project` as our working directory.
+Create an application project directory named & located as per your preference.
+For example in the following instructions we use `/xqtl-explorer-project` as our project directory.

 ```bash
 mkdir /xqtl-explorer-project